-If you are suffering, we recommend sending your skin barrier to rehab and the first thing to ditch is manual exfoliation.
-While brushes and physical scrubs do help skin feel clean and smooth, they can be too aggressive on skin that’s already vulnerable.
-Over-cleansing is the next thing to pare back, look at your cleansing products and swap any drying facial washes for creamier products that keep moisture in; we recommend Caudalie Gentle Cleansing Milk which is formulated for sensitive skin, working to soothe and hydrate.
-For dryer skin types use a rich balm formula like Emma Hardie Amazing Face Moringa Cleansing Balm and gently massage into skin before carefully removing with warm, not hot, water.
+Over-cleansing is the next thing to pare back.
+Look at your cleansing products and swap any drying facial washes for creamier products that keep moisture in.
+We recommend Caudalie Gentle Cleansing Milk, which is formulated for sensitive skin, working to soothe and hydrate.
+For dryer skin types, use a rich balm formula like Emma Hardie Amazing Face Moringa Cleansing Balm and gently massage into skin before carefully removing with warm, not hot, water.

 The skin barrier works hand in hand with the naturally occurring bacteria present on our skin and it’s important not to strip it away with harsh cleansers and treatments.
 Instead focus on balancing skin with probiotics which actually help to support the skin barrier and build its strength.

-Start inside-out with a daily dose of RMS Within Probiotic + Prebiotic as an unbalanced gut will often disrupt the harmony of bacteria throughout the body, including the skin – even leading to chronic conditions like eczema and psoriasis.
-To bolster good skin bacteria, treat with a dose of Aurelia The Probiotic Concentrate which activates the skin’s natural ability to repair itself and boosts resilience thanks to a unique blend of powerful anti-inflammatory probiotics.
+Start inside-out with a daily dose of RMS Within Probiotic + Prebiotic.
+An unbalanced gut will often disrupt the harmony of bacteria throughout the body, including the skin, which can lead to chronic conditions like eczema and psoriasis.
+To bolster good skin bacteria, treat with a dose of Aurelia The Probiotic Concentrate, which activates the skin’s natural ability to repair itself and boosts resilience thanks to a unique blend of powerful anti-inflammatory probiotics.

 To keep the skin barrier healthy, it’s essential to support and comfort the skin with nourishing skincare both morning and evening.
-Look for products that will hydrate and support with ingredients such as niacinamide – which works to boost healthy ceramide production.
-We like Verso Hydration Serum with Niacinamide which has a lightweight texture yet works to lock in moisture and strengthen skin.
-Layer a comforting moisturising cream rich in omega fatty acids on top, such as DCL Ultra Comfort Cream to soothe and cushion.
+Look for products that will hydrate and support with ingredients such as niacinamide, which works to boost healthy ceramide production.
+We like Verso Hydration Serum with Niacinamide, which has a lightweight texture yet works to lock in moisture and strengthen skin.

 Antioxidants such as vitamins B5, C and E help support the skin barrier by working to prevent environmental damage.
 Vitamin E also doubles as a skin healing hydrator so try Malin + Goetz Vitamin E Face Moisturizer – and the smaller size can be kept in your handbag for dry skin emergencies throughout the day.
 Finally, UVA and UVB rays breakdown those all-important ceramides which are working to keep the skin barrier intact, so it’s essential to wear a sunscreen, we like the silky, light cream – Eve Lom Daily Protection SPF 50.